8 things you won’t believe are in Europe

 In Sicily’s cities of Palermo and Catania you can enter the chaotic world of open-air bartering typical of Arabic souks.
 These open-air markets entrance visitors with exotic colour, sounds and tastes.
 Dating back to Sicily’s period under Saracen rule, the markets have remained close to their Arabic tradition and are souks in all but name.
 So, if you’re in the mood for some tough negotiation, and fresh produce, make sure to head to either the Ballarò market in Palermo, or the Piazza Carlo Alberto market in Catania.
 From both these cities you’ll have good access to the many splendours this volcanic island in the heart of the Mediterranean has to offer.

-So if you’re planning a trip outside Europe to see desert, monkeys, cowboys, or Tibetan monks, you might wish to reconsider.
-Equally, if you’re thinking of a trip somewhere in Europe and want something a little different, you might consider one (or a few) of the above.
+So if you’re planning a trip outside Europe for the purpose of seeing some desert, monkeys, cowboys, or Tibetan monks, you might wish to reconsider.
+Equally, if you’re thinking of a trip somewhere in Europe close to the locations listed above, you can now plan a visit to these rather un-European attractions.

 Words: Jeremy Sacramento